awwright/magnode/doc/en/design/server.md

 ### GET request

 The GET request is most commonly used method, and frequently called as a subroutine from other methods.
-Let resource be the dereferenced information resource or the closest available representation like a database row, if a rendered information resource (like an HTML document) isn’t available.

 1. Let _resource_ be the dereferenced information resource or the closest available representation like a database row, if a rendered information resource (like an HTML document) isn’t available.
 2. If _resource_ resolved to a data/non-information resource like a database row, then